 All of these things can be recognised clinically by taking the blood pressure and feeling the pulse.
 However, we have learned that for a lot of patients the clinical signs can be very subtle even though the symptoms are strong.

 Study in this area suggests that some of the problem with the autonomic dysfunction in lies in the peripheral veins.
 Whether this is due to a change in the chemical transmitters mentioned earlier, tissue laxity in the veins, or even ‘de-conditioning’ of blood vessels and muscles because of poor mobility is unknown.

 Some patients experience uncontrollable bowel symptoms such as constipation, diarrhoea, and abdominal pains.
 These are much like Irritable Bowel Syndrome.

 One also needs to be cautious in that bowel symptoms may arise for a number of reasons not least due to hernias or a weak abdominal / pelvic floor due to tissue laxity, as well as medications such as pain killers.
 One should likewise be aware that the heart and vascular symptoms described might also be side effects or certain medications.

-We have also learned from our studies that JHS patients with symptoms of autonomic disturbance are 2 to 3 times more likely to report fatigue and night sweats than those who have no vascular or bowel symptoms.
-The fatigue reported by some patients with JHS is very similar to that reported in the Chronic Fatigue Syndrome (CFS).
+We have also learned from studies that patients with symptoms of autonomic disturbance are 2 to 3 times more likely to report fatigue and night sweats than those who have no vascular or bowel symptoms.
+The fatigue reported by some patients with HSD or hEDS is very similar to that reported in the Chronic Fatigue Syndrome (CFS).
 We feel that there is considerable overlap between these conditions.
-Interestingly, doctors and researchers have recently started to document autonomic dysfunction in CFS as well.
+Interestingly, doctors and researchers have documented autonomic dysfunction in CFS as well.

 More information on Fatigue can be found HERE